avine/eatme/README.md

 ## Conclusion

-If you do not need immutability then the "Not-Pojo" solution is the best.
+If you do not need hexagonal-architecture and immutability then the "Not-Pojo" solution is the best.
 You create instances of the classes eagerly when mapping the backend service.
 And you get all the expected behaviors instantly.

-But if you need immutability then the "Pojo" solution is the best.
+But if you need hexagonal-architecture or immutability then the "Pojo" solution is the best.
-You can easily get cloned objects from the store when you need them.
+You can easily map and clone objects when you need it.
 And you create instances of the classes lazily when behavior is needed.